 WHO basic tests represent one of the many screening procedures for verifying the identity of pharmaceutical dosage forms.
 According to WHO, these tests were designed

-- To provide a simple and readily applicable method for verifying the identity of drug substances, using a limited range of easily available reagents, when the labeling and physical attributes give rise to doubt;
+- To provide a simple and readily applicable method for verifying the identity of drug substances, using a limited range of easily available reagents, when the labelling and physical attributes give rise to doubt;

 - To indicate if gross degradation has occurred in certain substances that are known to decompose readily under adverse conditions.

-Because these tests only confirm the identity of drug substances, or the presence of impurities, the tests are not in any way intended to replace the requirements of international pharmacopoeia or other pharmacopoeial monographs which give assurance of quality.
-WHO basic tests include
+Because these tests only confirm the identity of drug substances or the presence of impurities, the tests are not in any way intended to replace the requirements of international pharmacopoeia or other pharmacopoeial monographs which give assurance of quality.
+WHO basic tests include:

 i.
 Visual inspection